commonsen/QuickTabAI/README.md

 # 🧠 QuickTab AI – Fast, Lightweight Desktop AI Assistant

 QuickTab AI is a C# WPF-based desktop assistant designed for speed, simplicity, and ease of use.
-It connects to the Groq API (LLaMA 3.1 model) to provide real-time, concise AI responses directly inside a clean Windows interface.
+It connects to the Groq API (groq/compound) to provide real-time, concise AI responses directly inside a clean Windows interface.

 This project focuses on creating an efficient, local-friendly AI experience without requiring heavy frameworks or web apps.